How to Use a Sharpening Stone

 How Does a Sharpening Stone Work?

 Sharpening stones use friction or the process of abrasion to wear down the edge of your blade until it is shaped properly for cutting.
 But all sharpening stones are not created equally — a professionally-made sharpening stone should include product information that indicates the ‘grit’ of the stone, or how coarse or fine the stone is.
 The lower the number, the more coarse the sharpening stone’s grit is.
 The higher the number, the finer the grit.
+A coarse sharpening stone between 120 and 240 grit is best for buffing out deep chips or extremely dull blades, while finer grits ranging from 700 to 2000 are best for routine sharpening.

 Benefits of Using a Sharpening Stone